Here’s why the best investing opportunities are not obvious 😊

 Seneca

-As mentioned in earlier sections, the best investments are often those that are unheard of (hidden gems), counterintuitive, controversial, contrarian or unpopular, and they require lots of time spent on research and analysis to uncover.
-This means that investors who are open-minded to question assumptions and popular beliefs, willing to do their due diligence and take a calculated risk are more likely to find these best investments.
-The investors need to be independent thinkers and comfortable being alone.
+The best investments are often those that are unheard of (hidden gems), counterintuitive, controversial, contrarian or unpopular.
+They require time to research and analysis to find.
+Investors who are open-minded to question assumptions and popular beliefs, willing to do their due diligence and take a calculated risk are more likely to find these best investments.
+We need to be independent thinkers and comfortable being alone.
 They have to be humble and honest to themselves.
 There will be mistakes and these are learning opportunities to improve.

 Conviction is formed when you did the work others didn’t do and you aren’t intimidated by the critics that can’t see what you see.